Winkl Lux Mattress

 - Stretch knit cover.
 The Emma cover has a cool feature I’ve only seen on Tempur in the NZ market: the top part of the cover zips off around the sides, so you can just wash the top!
 This makes it much easier to zip on and off than if the zip is on the bottom, and makes it much easier to put back on the mattress.

 - Two internal foam layers: 5cm of “airgocell” comfort foam.
 This is the bouncy comfort foam, and is highly ventilated for better air flow.
 The 20cm base foam is high density and has zoned regions to help specifically target your pressure points, which is an excellent feature given Emma’s extremely pocket friendly price point.

-EXTRA: Along with their new mattress, Emma have also released a protector, topper, and pillow in New Zealand.
+EXTRA: Along with their new mattress, Emma have also released a bed frame, protector, topper, and pillow in New Zealand.
 They’ve put together some epic bundle deals where you can get ALL these things for less than the price of a mattress in a shop, which is just downright awesome.

 Are There Others?

 You’ll often see memory foam mattresses pop up on websites like ContainerDoor or OnceIt, but they tend to be very cheap and only have short warranties and no sleep trials.
 However, if you’re looking for a bargain for your guest room you may want to keep an eye out for these deals as they’re often about half the price of the mattresses I’ve detailed above.